carbonfact/lea/README.md

 - [ ] Importable as a library
 - [ ] Multi-engine support (only BigQuery for now)
 - [x] Historization
+- [ ] Only refresh what changed, based on git

 ## Usage